Trovemaster/TROVE/docs/source/molecules.rst

 Results:  Linelist complete up to 6000 cm\ :sup:`-1`.
 Extended linelist up to 8000 cm\ :sup:`-1` with reduced completeness at high temperatures.

-Notes: The :math:`\tau` coordinate for this molecule adds complications to expansion of dipole, etc. See papers for details.
+..
+Note:: The :math:`\tau` coordinate for this molecule adds complications to expansion of dipole, etc. See papers for details.

 Reference: [15AlOvYu]_, [16AlPoOv]_.